Image text: "purple spots on skin featured image".

 Pulmonary Symptoms That May Occur Along With Purple Skin and Purple Skin Spots

-Medical illnesses such as strep throat and rocky mountain spotted fever are some of the many conditions that can cause blood spots under the skin, as noted by Mayo Clinic.
+Medical illnesses such as strep throat and rocky mountain spotted fever are some of the many conditions that can cause blood spots under the skin, as noted by the Mayo Clinic.
 Such spots may appear on the chest, face and even on the neck as persons have been exposed to strenuous activities as we discussed above.
 These medical conditions can also occur after using some medications which may result in medication side effects such as quinine, naproxen and penicillin.
-Also, people suffering from hantavirus pulmonary syndrome are likely to see some blood spots on the skin.
+Also, people suffering from Hantavirus pulmonary syndrome are likely to see some blood spots on the skin.
 These same symptoms are also associated with flu, and then more serious symptoms occur, such as fluid on the lungs and dangerously low blood pressure.
-Moreover, endocarditis is another condition associated with blood spots under skin that strikes the valves or inner lining of the heart, and it may show up flu-like symptoms in addition to bloody spots under the skin.
+Moreover, endocarditis is another condition associated with blood spots under the skin that strike the valves or inner lining of the heart, and it may show up flu-like symptoms in addition to bloody spots under the skin.

 Purple skin is a common symptom of injury and of heart and lung disorders.
 Purple skin results from bleeding and bruising, broken blood vessels (haemorrhage), and low levels of blood oxygen (hypoxemia).
 Purple skin may occur in conditions affecting the skin itself or along with a more generalized disorder resulting from conditions such as drowning or chronic heart and lung diseases.
 Bruising from skin injuries is a common cause of purple skin.
 Other common causes include broken blood vessels and pooling of blood under the skin.
 Chronic obstructive pulmonary disease ( COPD, including emphysema and chronic bronchitis ) is commonly associated with purple skin, which may be accompanied by cough, difficulty breathing, and clubbing of the fingers.